Skip Navigation

 A photo of a set of police handcuffs

-In many cases, The Guardian has found that this type of criminality stems not from meanness but from ignorance.
-The simple truth is that many designers think of the web as one giant, free image library and give no thought to who actually owns all that content!
+This type of criminality stems not from meanness but from ignorance.
+The simple truth is that many designers think the web is one giant, free image library.

 The campaign by copyright holders to stamp out this 'copy-n-paste' culture is highlighting just how uninformed website managers are about the law and how it applies to the internet.
 This is quite worrying, given how the web is now being scrutinised so carefully.